Downtime Reduction Case Study: JetHeat Heater Success Story

 A large construction company in western Canada was working on a multi-billion-dollar infrastructure project in a remote part of British Columbia.
-The rapidly changing weather with long spells of snowfall posed a severe threat to the progress of the construction.
-To get through critical construction stages such as concrete pouring and shotcreting, they needed access to reliable heating solutions.
+The rapidly changing weather with long spells of snowfall posed a severe threat to the construction.

-The contractors approached Cahill to develop a total project heating plan with a special focus on downtime reduction.
-To ensure that the construction was not delayed, it was important that the heaters' uptime was maximized.
+The contractors approached Cahill to develop a comprehensive project heating plan with a special focus on downtime reduction.
+The heaters’ uptime needed to be maximized to ensure that the construction was not delayed.

-Cahill mobilized a fleet of portable flameless heaters to the site and built a custom service plan to guarantee the least downtime.
-The service plan entailed the rotational deployment of trained service technicians on site to set up equipment as needed, perform proactive service checks on a regular basis and respond immediately to any failures or issues on site.
+Cahill mobilized a fleet of portable flameless heaters to the site and built a custom service plan to guarantee a reduction in downtime.
+The service plan entailed the rotational deployment of trained service technicians on-site to set up equipment as needed, perform proactive service checks regularly, and respond immediately to any failures or issues on site.

-Cahill's flexibility with on-site service options resulted in an extremely sharp reduction in downtime.
-Cahill's heaters ran for a combined total of approximately 30,000 hours and had to be taken offline only a handful of times.
+Cahill’s flexibility with on-site service options resulted in a sharp reduction in downtime.
+Cahill’s heaters ran for a combined total of approximately 30,000 hours and had to be taken offline only a handful of times.

-Using data from remote monitoring software, the combined downtime of the Cahill heaters was calculated to be around 0.38% and the customer experienced no issues with quality of work on the site due to lack of heat even on the most extreme temperatures down to -40F°.
+Using data from remote monitoring software, the combined downtime of the Cahill heaters was calculated to be around 0.38%, and the customer experienced no issues with the quality of work on the site due to lack of heat even in the most extreme temperature conditions.

-By virtue of meeting its service promise, Cahill was able to alleviate the customer's burden by virtually eliminating downtime and helping them continue construction throughout the winter.
+By meeting its service promise, Cahill alleviated the customer’s burden by virtually eliminating downtime and helping them continue construction throughout the winter.